waldronlab/BugSigDB/README.md

 ## Settings

-Settings can be adjusted via the `.env` file created from `.env_example`.
+Settings can be adjusted via the `.env` file created from `.env.example`.
 Environment and other general configuration are in the `compose.yml` and environment-specific overrides (`compose.staging.yml`, `compose.PRODUCTION.yml`) files, in the *environment* sections.

 Additionally: